Poll: Massive Delta surge hasn't convinced unvaccinated Americans that virus is riskier than vaccines

 Exactly half of unvaccinated Americans still say they will "never" get vaccinated, for instance — statistically indistinguishable from the share who said the same in mid-July (51 percent) and in May (48 percent).
 Most remaining unvaccinated adults insist that they are still waiting to see how the vaccines affect others (21 percent) or that they simply aren’t sure what to do (21 percent) — again, essentially identical to the pre-Delta percentages from May.

-When asked last month — before Delta skyrocketed — how the “spread of the more contagious Delta variant” might affect their “likelihood of getting vaccinated,” just 15 percent said that it would make them “more likely.”
+When asked last month — before Delta skyrocketed — how the “spread of the more contagious Delta variant” might affect their “likelihood of getting vaccinated,” just 15 percent said it would make them “more likely.”
 That number is exactly the same today, even though Delta’s spread has escalated dramatically in recent weeks.

-Likewise, the fraction of unvaccinated adults who say they would be “much more likely” to get vaccinated if COVID cases, hospitalizations, or deaths “start to rise among unvaccinated people in your area” hasn’t budged, either.
+Likewise, the fraction of unvaccinated adults who say they would be “much more likely” to get vaccinated if COVID cases, hospitalizations or deaths “start to rise among unvaccinated people in your area” hasn’t budged either.
 It was about 11 percent last month — and it’s still about 11 percent today.

-Some experts have worried that recent news about Delta’s ability to cause “breakthrough infections” in vaccinated people would undermine confidence in the vaccines and discourage uptake.
+Some experts have worried that recent news about Delta’s ability to cause breakthrough infections in vaccinated people would undermine confidence in the vaccines and discourage uptake.
 Asked to rate how well the vaccines are performing, more Americans say the shots are doing an “excellent” or “good” job protecting people from hospitalizations and death (59 percent) than say they’re doing an “excellent” or “good” job protecting people from getting infected (52 percent) or stopping vaccinated people from spreading the virus (44 percent).
-It’s also true that unvaccinated Americans rate the vaccines much more negatively than their vaccinated counterparts, with 29 percent of the former saying they’re working "worse than expected,” versus just 9 percent of the latter.
+It’s also true that unvaccinated Americans rate the vaccines much more negatively than their vaccinated counterparts, with 29 percent of the former saying they’re working "worse than expected” versus just 9 percent of the latter.

-But the truth is, nearly two-thirds of unvaccinated Americans who say the vaccines are meeting their expectations also say they’re doing a “poor” or “only fair” job protecting people from infection — meaning that unvaccinated Americans don’t seem to have expected much from the vaccines in the first place.
-Even now, just 8 percent select "some vaccinated people are getting COVID-19" as the most important reason they have not gotten vaccinated yet.
+But the fact is, nearly two-thirds of unvaccinated Americans who say the vaccines are meeting their expectations also say they’re doing a “poor” or “only fair” job protecting people from infection — meaning that unvaccinated Americans don’t seem to have expected much from the vaccines in the first place.
+Even now, just 8 percent select “some vaccinated people are getting COVID-19” as the most important reason they have not gotten vaccinated yet.
 Far more (44 percent) say they “don’t trust the COVID-19 vaccines” — the same as last month (45 percent).

 Experts say that to reach the level of population-wide protection that could stave off future spikes from dangerous variants like Delta, more than 80 percent of Americans — and perhaps even 90 percent — will need to acquire immunity through vaccination or infection.
-Given how little Delta seems to have moved the needle, infection will likely continue to play an outsize, and often tragic, role going forward.
+Given how little Delta seems to have moved the needle, infection will likely continue to play an outsize and often tragic role going forward.

 One source of hope for vaccine uptake has been younger Americans; those ages 12 to 15 were only recently made eligible, and those ages 5 to 12 should be eligible by late fall or winter.

 But even here, the U.S. seems to be moving in the wrong direction.
-In May, 59 percent of parents with children under 18 told Yahoo News and YouGov that they planned to vaccinate their kids when the shots were “fully approved” for minors.
-Today, just 49 percent — 10 points lower than before — say their kids are either already vaccinated (16 percent) or that they still plan to get them vaccinated upon full approval (33 percent).
+In May, 59 percent of parents with children under 18 told Yahoo News and YouGov that they planned to vaccinate their kids when the shots were fully approved for minors.
+Today, just 49 percent — 10 points lower than before — say that their kids are either already vaccinated (16 percent) or that they still plan to get them vaccinated upon full approval (33 percent).

 Read more from Yahoo News: